 “Most managers react to the confusion in their job shops in one of two ways.
 Either they turn to outside vendors for the latest in automation technologies and production control software—an expensive response that seldom delivers the promised benefits—or they throw up their hands.” – Article from Harvard Business Review, 1989.

-Katana offers you the chance to monitor your business from one easy to read dashboard.
+Katana offers you the chance to monitor your business from one easy-to-read dashboard.
 You can get an overview of the manufacturing order’s progress from the overhead view, all color-coded to make reading the information easier.

-Our smart workshop software offers you:
+Our Smart Manufacturing Software offers you:

 There’s nothing worse than having to manually input your recent inventory movements.
 No wait, there is!
-To make those updates, realize there’s a mistake and to then have to manually correct those errors.
+To make those updates, realize there’s a mistake and then have to manually correct those errors.
 We eliminate that annoyance by updating and saving inventory movement automatically as soon as you commit material into production.
 The same goes for if you want to allocate the material elsewhere or even make new products instead.

-Also, our software integration means your eCommerce and accounting software can be linked to your Katana account.
-Making your sales, inventory management and accounting even more streamlined, with access from one piece of software.
+Also, our software integration means your e-commerce and accounting software can be linked to your Katana account.
+Making your sales, inventory management, and accounting even more streamlined, with access from one piece of software.

-You’re able to prioritize tasks, track employees progress and monitor production times.
-Being able to check on material availability will help you decide if you need to make orders or not, which means you’ll be able to easily calculate your products manufacturing lead time.
+You’re able to prioritize tasks, track employees’ progress and monitor production times.
+Being able to check on material availability will help you decide if you need to make orders or not, which means you’ll be able to easily calculate your product’s manufacturing lead time.

 Time to ditch Excel.
 Excel is okay in the beginning.
 But, as your business grows, its inefficiencies quickly surface.
-This means your business will not be able to scale-up the longer it stays lost in the spreadsheets.
+This means your business will not be able to scale up the longer it stays lost in the spreadsheets.

 If you’re just starting up or you’re already deep into the world of manufacturing your unique products, mastering job shop manufacturing is key to your business’s survival and growth.

-However, if you’d really like to excel, move away from those spreadsheets and invest in job shop manufacturing software.
+However, if you’d really like to excel, move away from those spreadsheets and invest in smart job shop software.
 Applying it to your job shop manufacturing process will take you to the next level.